-People of all ages came along between 10am and 1pm, to take part in a range of Christmas Crafting activities, designed to help reduce waste at a time when there is so much of it, and get us thinking about our consumption over the festive period.
+People of all ages came along between 10am and 1pm, to take part in a range of festive activities, designed to help reduce waste at a time when there is so much of it, and get us thinking about our consumption over the festive period.
 Activities included:

 - Wreath making using branches victim to Storm Arwen!

-- Plastic-free Christmas bauble making, using paper, pens and wooden circles.
+- Plastic-free Christmas bauble making, using card, pens and wooden circles.

 - Gift bag sewing using scrap fabrics and old card!

-An amazing £295.38 was raised, with all proceeds going towards Sustainable Kirriemuir’s ongoing work around food growing, reducing waste, active and sustainable travel and the protection of nature.
+An amazing £295.38 was raised, with all proceeds going towards Sustainable Kirriemuir’s ongoing work.

-We would like to say a big thank you to all of our volunteers and cake makers (without you, events like this would not be possible!), the attendees (you make it worth it!), the Co-op Roods and Member Pioneer Tracey Inglis for donating goods for our coffee morning and allowing us to save some sad Cyclamen, Gill from Gilart and Maylee from Bespoken from the heart, and finally, the Kirriemuir Parish Church for a great venue.
+We would like to say a big thank you to all of our volunteers and bakers; without you, events like this would not be possible!
+Also a big thank you goes to everyone who came along on the day; you make it worth it!
+Thanks to the Co-op Roods and Member Pioneer Tracey Inglis for donating goods for our coffee morning and allowing us to save some sad cyclamen, Gill from Gilart and Maylee from Bespoken from the heart, and finally, the Kirriemuir Parish Church for a great venue.

 It is important to think about the impact of our gifts and Christmas activities, because a lot of waste is generated at this time of year.
 This year…

 95 million Christmas cards will be sent, that’s over 13,000 wheelie bins full!

 This year, send a digital card and recycle last year’s Christmas cards by using them to make your own gift tags and parcel embellishments.

 154,000,000 pieces of plastic from Christmas crackers will end up in landfill or our oceans from the UK alone.

 Buy plastic-free crackers, or make your own reusable ones (check out our YouTube Channel for a tutorial) and fill them with your own jokes and plastic-free presents!